wmjordan/Codist/README.md

   To customize and tweak the syntax highlight styles, click the sub sections inside the *Syntax Highlight* section to change individual styles, accordingly.

   ![Style customization](doc/syntax-highlight.png)

+  From version 4.6 on, it is possible to configure color and opacity individually.
+If we change the opacity value only, the default syntax color for a syntax definition is used.

   Syntax definitions under the _All languages_ section apply to all languages; those under _Comment_ section apply to comment taggers (see below), others apply to corresponding languages accordingly.